richardanaya/effects/README.md

 #Effects.js#

-This library gives a simple container for asynchronous processes.
+This library gives a simple container for asynchronous processes and observation.

 #Why do I need this?#